 One Page Checkout vs Multi Step Checkout: Which Is Better?

 Creating an amazing user experience is an effective method to increase customer conversion and expand your online stores.
 Besides the UX/UI factors such as visual design, interactive design, information architecture, etc., eCommerce checkout is also a point that you should invest in.
-It can be said that checkout comes to be one of the most important steps among other shopping activities.
-It is not easy to lead a shopper to your checkout page anyway, but not until this step, does real dramas happen.
+It can be said that checkout becomes one of the most important steps among other shopping activities.
+It is not easy to lead a shopper to your checkout page anyway, but not until this step, does real drama happen.
 A smooth checkout process from the beginning to the end is a “blessing”; in contrast, difficulties in completing checkout forms, hidden costs, terribly long pages, trust issues, and other tiny factors can cause cart abandonment.

 So, between two common types of checkout pages - One page checkout vs Multi page checkout, which is better?
 Let’s discover the answer by comparing the pros and cons of each model in this article.
 We write it in a neutral corner that focuses on convenience and speed during online payment to help you choose the best option for your store.